cilium/tetragon/docs/content/en/docs/getting-started/_index.md

 title: "Getting Started"
 weight: 2
 description: >
-  How to quickly get started with Tetragon and learn how to install, deploy and configure it
+  Learn how to quickly install and start using Tetragon.
 ---